kr55/azure-elastic-jobs-manager-docs/docs/installation.md

 3. Start SSMS 19.
 You should not see Azure Elastic Jobs Manager button under the tools menu item anymore.

 **Visual Studio 2017/2019/2022**
-1. Navigate to the Tools menu item and click on Extensions and updates.
+1. Navigate to the `Tools` menu item and click on `Extensions and updates`.
-2. Locate Azure Elastic Jobs Manager from installed plugins and click on Uninstall.
+2. Locate `Azure Elastic Jobs Manager` from installed plugins and click on `Uninstall` button.
 3. You would need to restart Visual Studio for changes to take effect.